 The ECD option narrows coursework on the development of infants, toddlers, and young children.
 This is ideal for students planning a career in the field of early childhood development (i.e., infant care, preschool teacher, early intervention) and desire to have a diploma explicitly acknowledging this as their focus.

-Community College Transfer Students often prefer this option as much of their previous ECE courses can be used to fulfill degree requirements.
+Most Community College Transfer Students who are interested in a career in preschool/early childhood education prefer this option as much of the ECE courses taken at the community college can be used toward requirements in this option.

-- This BA option was specifically created for the community college student who previously completed a significant number of the CAP 8 (Child Development Permit) certified courses.
-A total of 8 courses (24 units) can be used towards the CADV BA requirements.
+- This BA option was specifically created for the community college student who have completed the Lower Division Transfer Plan in Early Childhood Education.
+A total of 8 community college ECE courses (24 units) are included in the CADV BA requirements at CSU Northridge.

 Honors Program in Child and Adolescent Development